fsh-nur/tech221_virtualisation/automation.md

-# How to provision in vagrant
+# How to provision nginx installation and enabling in vagrant

 ### Create a shell script